 Then there’s the Show Mode Charging Dock for the 7th and 8th generation Fire HD 8 and Fire HD 10 tablets.
 It’s a case and a charging station that automatically puts last-gen HD 8 and HD 10 devices into Show Mode.
 I don’t know why, but Amazon doesn’t sell a version of this case for current-gen HD 8 or HD 10 tablets—for those, you’ll be stuck doing it manually.
 Amazon never manufactured a Show Dock for Fire 7 tablets.

-All New, Made for Amazon, Wireless Charging Dock for Amazon Fire HD 8 Plus (only compatible with Amazon Fire HD 8 PLUS)
+Made for Amazon, Wireless Charging Dock for Amazon Fire HD 8 Plus (2022 & 2020 Releases)

 The Fire HD 8 Plus dock automatically switches your tablet into Echo Show mode.
 It also wirelessly charges your device, making it the perfect kitchen, work, or bedtime companion.